sonntam/node-red-contrib-xstate-machine/README.md

 * Trigger the build tool-chain using `npm run devbuild` to create a development build version that is easy to debug.
 If you use Visual Studio Code for development you can use the provided launch.json to run a node-red environment where you can quickly test the node.
 * Running `npm run build` will create deployable production output in the `./dist` directory.

-## Ackknowledgements
+## Acknowledgements

 * To "Access Denied" for code snippet on [SVG zooming & panning](https://stackoverflow.com/a/52640900/542269)

 ## Caveats

-* If you use multiple nested state-machines using [services](https://xstate.js.org/docs/guides/communication.html#the-invoke-property) only the returned machine object will get rendered in the state-machines panel and the nested machines won't be drawn.
+* If you use multiple nested state-machines using [services](https://xstate.js.org/docs/guides/communication.html#the-invoke-property), only the returned machine object will get rendered in the state-machines panel and the nested machines won't be drawn.
 * It is not possible to update the context from within an activity.
 Activities are per definition only fire-and-forget effects without communication back to the machine ([see the post here](https://spectrum.chat/statecharts/general/update-context-from-an-activity~21c39e88-bc82-44c3-88d4-d33c5738f5d4)).
 Instead you have to use [services](https://xstate.js.org/docs/guides/communication.html).
 See the sm-cat example's eat and digest services.
 In xstate V5 activities will be replaced by services completely.
-* 🚨 **Beware of copy-pasting flows** that incorporate `smcat` nodes from the internet.
+* 🚨 **Beware of copy-pasting flows** that incorporate `smxstate` nodes from the internet.
 Although the javascript code provided within a node is evaluated in a node.js vm environment it is easy to paste malicious code.
 See [this blog post](https://odino.org/eval-no-more-understanding-vm-vm2-nodejs/) for more information.
 To make sure nothing malicious is pasted, take a look at the javascript code within the node before deploying it in node-red.